Spanish Oxtail Stew And Us

 Another tip.
 Or explanation.
 All meat varies so does the tenderness.
 I would recommend you check on the 7th hour to see if you like the texture.
 Cook it for another hour, or even two if you needed to.
 Mine needed another hour to get that fall-off-the-bone texture.

-So for this Spanish oxtail stew, we had it with some mashed potato.
+So for this Spanish oxtail stew, we had it with just some mashed potato but it's definitely great with our delicious Parmesan Duchess potatoes.
 You can eat it with fries, of course.
-But I love it when the sauce get all mixed with the mashed potato, yum yum!!
-The oxtail just fall from the bone when you simply give it a nudge.
+But I love it when the sauce gets all mixed with the mashed potato, yum yum!!
+The oxtail just falls from the bone when you simply give it a nudge.
 Super tender!

 Slow Cooker Spanish Oxtail Stew